 Head of Department

-Five grades 4-9 (or equivalent) including at least a grade 4 in an Arts subject, or a grade C in Design Technology.
+Five grades 4-9 (or equivalent) including at least a grade 4 in an Art subject or Design Technology

 Coursework = 60%, Examination = 40%

-Product Design is a broad based and diverse three-dimensional design practical course.
+3D Design is a broad and diverse practical course.
 You will explore your own interests through a series of projects that you can steer towards your own creative solutions.
-Using a wide range of materials and techniques you research, design, develop, model and make three dimensional product/pieces.
-This could be furniture, lighting, jewellery, sculpture in fact all forms of Product Design.
-Learning through designing and making, you’ll experiment creatively with traditional making techniques as well as 3D digital technologies including CAD/CAM.
-At the end of the year, your work will be exhibited in our Art & Design show at The Lightbox gallery in Woking.
+Using a wide range of materials and techniques you will research, design, develop and produce three dimensional outcomes.
+These could be designs for furniture, lighting, jewellery, sculpture, theatre or architecture.
+You will work in a broad range of mediums, such as ceramics, metal, wood and plastic to explore three-dimensional possibilities within design crafts, spatial design and product design.
+A broad study of a range of artists and designers will enrich and inspire your own creative practice.
+At the end of the year, your work will be exhibited in our Art Festival.

 What skills will I develop?